The Must-Dos in Invercargill!

 1. Explore Queens Park

-Location: Accessible from Queens Drive, Herbert Street, Kelvin Street and Gala Street.
+Location: Accessible from Queens Drive, Herbert Street, Kelvin Street and Gala Street, Invercargill city centre.

-If there’s just one road trip you’re going to take from Invercargill, make it The Catlins Coast!
-There’s a natural attraction almost literally every 20 minutes down the “Southern Scenic Route” including some of New Zealand’s most scenic waterfalls, best wildlife spotting and coastal scenery.
-Check out 10 Must-Dos in The Catlins for more information.
+If there’s just one road trip you’re going to take from Invercargill, make it the Catlins Coast!
+There’s a natural attraction almost every 20 minutes down the “Southern Scenic Route” including some of New Zealand’s most scenic waterfalls, best wildlife spotting and coastal scenery.
+Check out 10 Must-Dos in The Catlins to plan your road trip.

 Location: The Catlins Coast is a 40-minute drive southeast of Invercargill.
 It’s the coast between Fortrose and Balclutha.

 6. See the Southern Hemisphere’s Largest Collection of Vehicles at Transport World

 It’s hard not to be impressed by the Southern Hemisphere’s largest collection of vehicles.
 See some blasts from the past beautifully restored and put on display in Bill Richardson’s Transport World, as well as heritage memorabilia from Invercargill’s past on display and a World of Wearable Art (WOW) exhibition.
 After you’ve spent at least an hour or two discovering it all in this 15,000m² (161,459ft²) venue, relax at the on-site American-style diner.
 Here’s an extra tip: even the toilets are worth a look.
 Find out more about Transport World on Viator and Tripadvisor.
 Plus, check out the 9 Things to Do in Invercargill with Kids for more attractions like this.